-If you were registered for South East Kelowna Irrigation District's e-billing, you will no longer receive bills through that portal.
-To continue to access your bills electronically, you will need to register for the City of Kelowna Online Billing system.
+If you were registered for SEKID’s e-billing, you will no longer receive bills through that portal.
+To continue accessing your bills electronically, you’ll need to register for our online billing system.

-When you sell your home or change your mailing address, the City receives that information through BC Assessment, so you do not need to notify the City directly.
+When you sell your home or change your mailing address, the City receives that information through BC Assessment, so you don’t need to notify us directly.

-You will need to notify BC Assessment of your change of mailing address in order for our records to be updated.
+You will need to notify BC Assessment of your change of mailing address for our records to be updated.

 If you have a metered irrigation service, the current consumption will be displayed on your bill.
 For domestic services that have new meters now installed, you will begin to see the domestic metered consumption on your bill, even though you won’t be charged for domestic metered consumption until 2021.

 After the new domestic system is completed in 2020, the existing SEKID water distribution system will be used for irrigation and fire suppression.
-Agriculture in Southeast Kelowna has a long history of service to Kelowna and the City of Kelowna is committed to seeing this industry flourish both in this area and around the City.
+Agriculture in Southeast Kelowna has a long history of service to Kelowna, and the City is committed to seeing this industry flourish both in this area and around the city.

 Water for irrigation may be sourced from either potable or non-potable supply.
-The City will determine the extent of the non-potable water system as well as the properties served by the system based on best overall value to the utility and consistent with the priorities outlined in Council Policy Water Supply #383.
+We will determine the extent of the non-potable water system, as well as the properties served by the system, based on best overall value to the utility and staying consistent with the priorities outlined in Council Policy Water Supply #383.

-To encourage the use of the lower cost, non-potable water to the extent that it is available, pricing for non-potable water for irrigation purposes may be lower than the pricing for potable water for the same customer class.
+To encourage the use of lower cost, non-potable water to the extent that it’s available, pricing for non-potable water for irrigation purposes may be lower than the pricing for potable water for the same customer class.

 The 2019 allotment is equal to 2,775 m3 per acre of irrigated area.

 At the end of each irrigation season, the consumption from all irrigation meters on the property is compared to the allotment as described above.
-If the consumption in the current year does not exceed the allotment, there is no additional charge.
+If the consumption in the current year doesn’t exceed the allotment, there’s no additional charge.
 If the consumption exceeds the allotment, then the consumption over the allotment is subject to the tiered rate as described below.
-Additional metered consumption charges occur annually in the fall.
+Additional metered consumption charges occur annually in the Fall.

 |Volume in CM||>0-10%||>10-20%||>20-30%||>30-40%||>40-50%||>50-60%||>60-70%||>70-80%||>80-90%||>90-100%|